thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV-2/6xaa/README.md

 ## Description

 The crystal structure of the PLpro domain in complex with ubiquitin propargylamide.
-Structure reported as Hetero 2-mer.Ubq is one of the targets of PLpro, the structure shows the interaction between PLpro and Ubq"
+Structure reported as Hetero 2-mer.Ubq is one of the targets of PLpro, the structure shows the interaction between PLpro and Ubq

 ## Basefolder